What Is Bronchiectasis?

 Two-thirds of bronchiectasis cases are in women.
 But it’s more common in young boys than in girls.

-- Allergic bronchopulmonary aspergillosis, a type of lung inflammation
+- Allergic bronchopulmonary aspergillosis, a type of lung inflammation caused by a fungus

-- Immunodeficiency diseases (such as HIV or AIDS)
+- Immunodeficiency diseases such as HIV or AIDS

 - Inflammatory bowel diseases, like Crohn’s disease and ulcerative colitis

 - Low levels of proteins that fight infections in your blood (humoral immunodeficiency)

 - Rheumatic diseases, like rheumatoid arthritis and Sjogren’s syndrome